EndPointCorp/end-point-blog/2021/09/09/gpg-keys-on-a-smart-card.md

 Q - quit
 ```

 *Do not mix up your pin and adminpin!
-You can lock up your card, which will require a factory reset.
-(Which you can also do via gpg --edit-card - `gpg/card> factory-reset`*
+You can lock up your card, which will require a factory reset.*

 The reset code is set if you are setting up the card for someone else to use, and wish to give them a way to reset the PIN without having full access to the rest of the Admin functions.